 John Carlisle is a physicist and entrepreneur with a strong passion for translating fundamental discoveries into disruptive products.

-As Director of Chain Reaction Innovations, John’s focus is on supporting the next generation of innovators to move hardware-based energy technologies into applications with high societal and economic impact.
-CRI enables the innovator and their innovation to leverage the extensive resources within Argonne National Laboratory for two years.
+As Senior Advisor for Chain Reaction Innovations, John’s focus is on supporting the next generation of innovators to move hardware-based energy technologies into applications with high societal and economic impact.
+CRI enables the innovator and their innovation to leverage the extensive resources within Argonne for two years.

-John re-joined Argonne in 2016 after working for more than 15 years as Co-Founder and CTO of Advanced Diamond Technologies, which spun out of Argonne in late 2003.
-In ADT he developed and brought to market four distinct product families based on a new synthetic diamond coating technology he co-developed at Argonne, ultrananocrystalline diamond (UNCD).
-ADT today is profitable, growing aggressively, and the world leader in thin, smooth diamond coatings for industrial, semiconductor, nanomanufacturing, and water treatment applications.
+John re-joined Argonne after working for more than 15 years as Co-Founder and CTO of Advanced Diamond Technologies, which spun out of Argonne in late 2003.
+At ADT, he developed and brought to market four distinct product families based on a new synthetic diamond coating technology he co-developed at Argonne, ultrananocrystalline diamond (UNCD).
+Today, ADT is profitable, growing aggressively, and the world leader in thin, smooth diamond coatings for industrial, semiconductor, nanomanufacturing, and water treatment applications.

-John holds a Ph.D. in Physics from the University of Illinois at Urbana-Champaign.
+John holds a Ph.D. in Physics from the University of Illinois Urbana Champaign.
 He has more than 240 publications in peer-reviewed journals and given numerous invited talks at international conferences.
 He has performed seminal work in several fields in condensed-matter physics and materials science, including surface physics, soft-X-ray synchrotron radiation, and synthetic carbon materials.
 He is a recognized world leader in the science and technology of synthetic diamond thin films.